robillardstudio/robillardstudio.github.io/README.md

 ![Utilisation de l'intelligence artificielle en art et en design, Azimuts n° 58, 2024](img/azimuts-n-58-utilisation-de-l-intelligence-artificielle.jpg)

-<span style="font-size:9pt">On 7th of November 2024, at Cité du design and ESAD Saint-Etienne: launch of the new Aziumt journal, dedidacted to AI, featuring a short paper on *Three Lines*.
+<span style="font-size:9pt">On 7th of November 2024, at Cité du design and Esadse Saint-Etienne: launch of the new edition of Azimuts journal dedicated to AI, featuring a short paper on *Three Lines*.
 See [url](https://www.citedudesign.com/fr/a/lancement-azimuts-design-art-recherche-n58-3361).</span>

 ![ACM Proceedings Cover](img/siggraph-acm-proceedings-cover-gaetan-robillard.jpg)